threefoldtechprojects/goldchain/frontend/explorer/README.md

 * Goldchain daemon

-Make sure you have a tfchaind running with the explorer module enabled:
+Make sure you have a goldchaind running with the explorer module enabled:
 `goldchaind -M cgte`

 Now start caddy from the `caddy` folder of this repository: